List of Free Online Legal Courses and Classes

 - Property Law - Understand laws protecting trade secrets, patents and other intellectual property.
 Instructors also outline the types of real and personal property.

-- Torts - Instructors outline the elements of tort law and explain the legal definitions of such terms as battery, trespass, negligence and libel.
+- Torts in Business Law - Instructors outline the elements of tort law and explain the legal definitions of such terms as battery, trespass, negligence and libel.

 Free Online Non-Credited Legal Classes